top of page

 Easier to park than vans: because they are compact, riders can cycle close to their drop-off destination

-Environmentally friendly: in 2019, the average delivery van emitted 159g of CO2 per kilometre.
+Environmentally friendly: in 2020, the average delivery van emitted 154g of CO2 per kilometre – only half the rate of annual reductions needed to reach full zero-emission output by 2035.
 Cargo bike journeys are emission free

-Flexible and convenient: Cargo bikes can enter low emission zones, LTN offering major advantages for local business efficiency whilst contributing to more liveable neighbourhoods
+Flexible and convenient: Cargo bikes can enter low emission zones and LTNs, offering major advantages for local business efficiency whilst contributing to more liveable neighbourhoods

 Healthier: team members riding around on cargo bikes can enjoy a fit and healthy lifestyle